Skip to Content

 What kind of drink would a powerful dark wizard drink?
 It definitely would be something complex and a unique color and maybe contain an ingredient that might cause mere mortals to go mad!

-We wanted something that would be appropriately strong (after all, we want a powerful potion!) and in season, so we started out with combination of rum and apple brandy.
+We wanted something that would be appropriately strong from the first sip (after all, we want a powerful potion!) and in season, so we started out with combination of rum and apple brandy.
 We love fall cocktails that use aged rums, as the hints of caramel and vanilla in the rum tends to go really well with lots of fall flavors.

 In fact many of these myths were part of the reason that Absinthe was illegal until 2007!

 In reality, absinthe is a great spirit that can really make a cocktail shine.
 It has an intriguing combination of botanical flavors and savory elements useful for adding a real complexity to a drink.
-Add in the really unique green color and that mythical background and absinthe definitely had to have a spot in our Grindelwald’s Goblet!
+Add in the really unique green color and that mythical background and absinthe definitely had to have a spot in our Fantastic Beasts cocktail!
+Make some Spooky Cocktails or Blood Bags with some more Halloween drinks.

-So far we have added a lot of booze, so this cocktail is plenty strong, now we need to balance it out.
-To start bringing everything into balance, we turned to a little citrus to brighten things up and add fruitiness to the Harry Potter cocktail!
+To start bringing everything into balance, we turned to a little citrus to brighten things up and add fruitiness to the wizard cocktail!
 A hit of fresh squeezed lime juice adds just the right bit of sour, while fresh orange juice adds sweetness.
 Using two kinds of citrus also adds layers of flavor that adds to the complexity of this Halloween cocktail.

-If you remember your color mixing chart from kindergarten, mixing blue and yellow (or in our case orange juice) makes green!
-Adding just the right amount of blue curacao to the orange juice transformed the Grindelwald’s Goblet into a green potion worthy of a wizard!
+If you remember your color mixing chart from kindergarten, mixing blue and yellow (or in our case orange juice & Mango nectar) makes green!
+Adding just the right amount of blue curacao to the orange juice transformed this cocktail recipe into a green potion worthy of a wizard!
+If you want another fun green cocktail, try the Incredible Hulk drink from A Nerd Cooks!

 If You Are Looking for More Orgeat Cocktails, Try These!